synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-textarea.md

 - Enable users to write comprehensive reviews of products or services.
 - Gather extensive information about issues or requests.
 - Capture detailed responses in surveys or questionnaires.
-- Long or descriptive labels, helper text, or units are needed.
-- Forms with many fields that users must scan quickly.
-- Complex fields with adornments, counters, or tooltips.
-- Compact layouts and simple fields.
-- Short labels (1-3 words); minimal helper text.
-- You want a clean look without duplicate placeholder text.

 ## Usage Guidelines